sam-maverick/server-side-app-integrity-check/README.md

 #### Environment variables

-Define the necessary environment variables in a `.env` file at the root of your project.
-Use `example.env` as a sample.
-Don't forget to rename it to `.env`
+Define the necessary environment variables in a `.env` file at the root of *your* project.
+Use `example.env` as an example.
+Don't forget to rename it to `.env` (if your project already has a `.env` file, the just add/merge the parameters there).